 In Design and Screen Cultures, you will address the key histories and theories of design.

-You will be able to take up to 60 credits of option courses.
-These can be in ECA or across the wider University.
+You will be able to take up to 60 credits of optional courses.
+These can be in the ECA or across the wider University.
 Your choices will be subject to availability and discussion with relevant course organisers.

 - introductory and intermediary principles